 All elements in a single common area must be either all of type CHARACTER or none of type character.
-Furthermore, if two routines reference the same named common containing character data, association of character variables of different length is not allowed.
+Furthermore, if two program units reference the same named common containing character data, association of character variables of different length is not allowed.
 Two variables are said to be associated if they refer to the same actual storage.

 The size of a common block is equal to the number of bytes of storage required to hold all elements in that common block.
-If the same named common block is referenced by several distinct routines the size must be the same in all routines.
+If the same named common block is referenced by several distinct program units, the size must be the same in all program units.